AWS D1.1:2025 · Table 5.11 · Category B

 What is the minimum preheat for A516 Gr.55/60 with SAW at over 2-1/2"?

-For A516 Gr.55/60 welded with SAW at over 2-1/2" thickness, the minimum preheat temperature is 225°F (110°C) per AWS D1.1:2025 Table 5.11, Category B. This is also the minimum interpass temperature — the joint must not cool below 225°F between passes.
+When welding A516 Gr.55/60 at over 2-1/2" using SAW, the minimum preheat temperature is 225°F (110°C) per AWS D1.1:2025 Table 5.11, Category B. SAW places this combination in Category B. This is also the minimum interpass temperature — the joint must not cool below 225°F between passes.

 What Table 5.11 category applies to A516 Gr.55/60 with SAW?

-A516 Gr.55/60 welded with SAW falls under Category B in AWS D1.1:2025 Table 5.11.
+When using SAW on A516 Gr.55/60, the combination falls under Category B in AWS D1.1:2025 Table 5.11.
 Low-hydrogen SMAW, SAW, GMAW, or FCAW process.
-At over 2-1/2" thickness, this category requires a minimum preheat of 225°F (110°C).
+At over 2-1/2" thickness, Category B with SAW requires a minimum preheat of 225°F (110°C).

 Why is preheat 225°F for A516 Gr.55/60 at over 2-1/2"?